-I recently did a full review of InMotion Hosting, which you can read here.
+I did a full review of InMotion Hosting based on the broad advantages & disadvantages of the company.
 However, I wanted to specifically look at InMotion Hosting vs. GoDaddy Web Hosting, simply because GoDaddy is the consumer brand among most people who are looking to start their own website.

 For quite a while now, I have been receiving reader questions about InMotion.
 I have client websites on GoDaddy, but currently use an InMotion VPS server for shivarweb.com.
 So I thought I’d compare them head to head.
 Let’s dive in and look at InMotion Hosting vs. GoDaddy Web Hosting.